-Plaintiff-specific TCE, PCE, benzene, vinyl chloride, and 1,2-tDCE daily tap water exposure estimates, from drinking water (ingestion exposure pathway), showering (dermal and inhalation exposure pathways), and pool maintenance (inhalation exposure pathway), are described in more detail in Dr. LaKind's expert report (LaKind, 2025).
-Risks were calculated for the following baseline exposure pathways and scenarios for the exposure periods of concern for the plaintiff:
+Plaintiff-specific TCE, PCE, benzene, vinyl chloride, and 1,2-tDCE daily tap water exposure estimates from drinking water (ingestion exposure pathway) and showering (dermal and inhalation exposure pathways), are described in more detail in Dr. LaKind's expert report (LaKind, 2025).
+Because Ms. Dyer testified that she attended school and social and recreational activities on-base while living off-base for one year (June 1964 to May 1965), I included all exposures during that year other than exposures from bathing, because she would have bathed off-base, in her home, during that year.
+Risks were calculated for the following exposure pathways and scenarios for the exposure period of concern (approximately 14.5 years) for the plaintiff: